orgNishikoto/docs/library/kvp/internal/set.md

 ---
-description: Permet de créer une kvp (en liaison avec le nom de votre script).
+description: Creates a kvp (linked to your script name).
 ---

 # Set